clightning4j/jrest/README.md

 TODO: open a discussion to receive more feedback

+## Plugin parameter

+- jrest-port: the port where you want to run the plugin
+- jrest-on-startup: run the server at startup with core lightning

 ### Compile plugin

-TODO, for now open a discussion :)
+TODO, for now open it is a discussion :)

-### Link the plugin in c-lightning
+### Link the plugin in core lightning

 You can run the plugin in a different way